-College of the Redwoods generally has a number of summer sessions of differing lengths in an effort to be responsive to the needs of the student body.
-For the purposes of all federal aid programs, the separate sessions are combined into one "Cross-over" Payment Period.
+College of the Redwoods generally has multiple summer sessions of differing lengths to be responsive to the needs of the student body.
+For the purposes of all federal aid programs, the separate sessions are combined into one "Cross-over" Payment Period (summer is treated as a trailer for awarding Pell).